Fraud

 How can ClearBank help in resolving fraud?

-As an agency and transactional banking and foreign exchange and multi-currency services provider as well as a direct participant in the Faster Payments, Bacs and CHAPS payment schemes, we are able to provide our bank and PSP customers with the ability to process payments for their customers by utilising our banking license and technology solutions.
+As an agency and transactional banking, foreign exchange and multi-currency services provider, as well as a direct participant in the Target2, SEPA (Instant) Credit Transfer, Faster Payments, Bacs and CHAPS payment schemes, we are able to provide our bank and PSP customers with the ability to process payments for their customers by utilising our banking license and technology solutions.
 This means that we do not oversee day-to-day operation and management of any account(s) held with our customers, as it is our customers’ responsibility being the beneficiary bank or PSP.
 As such, to deal with any suspected fraud related issues in the most effective and efficient way, your bank or PSP will need to contact our customer (acting as the ‘Beneficiary Bank’) directly and raise a Fraud Indemnity Claim given that ClearBank, as a provider of agency services does not have access to the systems of our customers.

 We also provide Embedded Banking whereby we outsource certain aspects of the end customer interface which allows our Embedded Banking clients to provide the end customers with FSCS eligible protected deposit accounts.
 To deal with any suspected fraud related issues for these types of accounts, you should reach out to our Embedded Banking client servicing the deposit account in the first instance.

-To identify the Beneficiary Bank, use the Sort Code Checker to identify the Beneficiary Bank associated with the sort code:
+Use the Sort Code Checker or IBAN to identify the Beneficiary Bank associated with the sort code:

-Having followed the above steps, if you require any further help or support, please send an email to [email protected] providing us with a summary of the suspected fraud including the date and reference of your bank’s or PSP’s fraud indemnity claim.
+Having followed the above steps, if you require any further help or support, please send an email to the appropriate regional mailbox below, providing us with a summary of the suspected fraud including the date and reference of your bank’s or PSP’s fraud indemnity claim.

 Other useful resources